nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 ## Step-by-Step Instructions

-The step-by-step instructions can be consulted to start the migration to version 7 directly.
+The step-by-step instructions can be consulted to start the migration to version 7 as an Integrator of a Connector directly.
+[Runtime-specific breaking changes](#runtime-specific-breaking-changes) that do not need to be taken into account when updating the Connector from version 6 to version 7 can be found below.

 ### Connector Setup